FirstStreet/fsf_api_access_python/README.md

 ## Examples
 **[Reminder] Keep your API key safe, and do not share it with others!**
-1. Single FSID Extraction Through Client:
+1. Single FSID Extraction Through the Client:
     ```python
     # Contents of sample.py
     import firststreet